jbee/jbee.github.io/lex/index.md

 ## Principles and Properties

+* match proceeds left to right
-* a match is always sufficient
+* a (so far) match is always sufficient
+* there is no backtracking
 * `+` is always greedy (stops on first mismatch)
 * `~` is always non-greedy (stops on first match)
-* there is no backtracking
 * sets are limited to ASCII (a single byte)

 Consequently the parser must make progress either in